- 14 weeks

 How much does this course cost?

-This programme may be free for you.
-Please speak to our Student Services Team (0800 200 345) to find out if you are eligible.
+This programme is free.
+Please speak to our Student Services Team (0800 200 345) to find out how to enrol.

 How long will it take me to complete?